 But Bonaventure isn’t as utopian as it seems.
 One by one, Lyman’s secrets begin to catch up with him, and Bonaventure has a few secrets of its own.
 Why did the farm have an ominous reputation long before Grosvenor bought it?
 What caused the previous tenants to vanish?
 And who is playing the violin in the basement?
 Time is running out, and Lyman must discover the truth before he’s driven mad by the whispering through the walls.

-A Season of Whispers is now available.
+A Season of Whispers

 Aurelia Leo, 2020, 128 pages

 Trade paperback and e-book

 “A slim but delightful tale of terror set in transcendentalist New England.”

 “With a heart of mystery, a temperament of horror, and a persuasion of literary splendor, Jackson Kuhl’s A Season of Whispers will lead you though slowly darkening twists until you’ve sunk inescapably into the sinister depths of Bonaventure Farm.”

 — Eric J. Guignard, award-winning author and editor, including That Which Grows Wild and Doorways to the Deadeye

 “Channeling past masters of the Gothic — namely Hawthorne, Lovecraft, and Poe — Jackson Kuhl has fashioned a pitch-perfect narrative for which those scriveners would be proud.”